eunomia-bpf/.github/profile/README.md

 Our projects include:

 - [bpftime](https://github.com/eunomia-bpf/bpftime): bpftime is a High-Performance userspace eBPF runtime and General Extension Framework designed for userspace.
 You can extern eBPF to anywhere you want as a *General Extension Framework*, while compatible with current eBPF ecosystem.
-It enables faster Uprobe, USDT, Syscall hooks, XDP, and more event sources by bypassing the kernel and utilizing an optimized compiler like LLVM.
+It enables faster Uprobe, USDT, Syscall hooks, XDP, offloading to GPU and more event sources by bypassing the kernel and utilizing an optimized compiler like LLVM.
 - [llvmbpf](https://github.com/eunomia-bpf/llvmbpf): Userspace eBPF VM with llvm JIT/AOT compiler.
 The core component for bpftime without application, event, maps support.
 - [Wasm-bpf](https://github.com/eunomia-bpf/wasm-bpf): Cooprated with [WasmEdge](https://github.com/WasmEdge/WasmEdge), we build the first user-space development library, toolchain, and runtime for general eBPF programs based on WebAssembly, allows lightweight Wasm sandboxes to deploy and control eBPF applications in k8s clusters.
 - [GPTtrace](https://github.com/eunomia-bpf/GPTtrace): The first tool generates eBPF programs and traces the Linux kernel through natural language.
 With our AI agents, it can produce correct eBPF programs on 80\%, while a baseline of GPT-4 is 30\%.